pias97/two-tier-flask-app/README.md

-# two-tier-flask-app
+# Two Tier flask app (OnGoing project)
-A simple flask app deployment.
+A simple web app that has one frontend and one MYSQL databse.